JerylKhoo/Travel-Planner-with-React-Three-Fiber-Llama/README.md

 ---

-Made with ❤️ using React Three Fiber and Groq AI
+Made with ❤️ by G10 Team 2 :D